All SermonsLove

 "ஆகையால், என் பிரியமான சகோதரரே, யாவரும் கேட்கிறதற்குத் தீவிரமாயும், பேசுகிறதற்குப் பொறுமையாயும், கோபிக்கிறதற்குத் தாமதமாயும் இருக்கக்கடவர்கள்; மனுஷருடைய கோபம் தேவனுடைய நீதியை நடப்பிக்கமாட்டாதே." — யாக்கோபு 1:19-20 (TAOVBSI)

 Anger usually surfaces when expectations are unmet, control is threatened, or recognition is missing.
 Anger says, "My rights have been violated."
-Love asks, "How can I respond in a way that honours God?"
+Love asks, "How can I respond in a way that honors God?"

 "Be angry, and do not sin: do not let the sun go down on your wrath, nor give place to the devil." — Ephesians 4:26-27 (NKJV)